datanav/docs/configuration-metadata.rst

           reason, pipes in such flows should always have :ref:`scheduled interval <pump_section>` as a "backup".

-          Also note that if the scheduled interval on a pipe is less than 2 minutes or if the scheduling is cron based or the schedule interval is equal or greater than an hour (3600 seconds), signalling will be disabled for the pipe source (if it's only set globally).
-However, if you set ``supports_signalling`` explicitly on the pipe source it will be enabled regardless of the pump schedule.
+          If you set ``supports_signalling`` explicitly on the pipe source it will be enabled regardless of the pump schedule.

      - ``true``
      -